rg3915/automation-team-store-challenge/README.md

 ### Steps

-1) Choose a github repository of yours that already has an existing project.
+1) Choose an existing project from a github repository of yours.
 This project must use a python web framework (django, flask, etc...), and provide at least a database.
-The more it provides, e.g. Redis, Celery tasks, etc..., the best for us to evaluate what you're capable to deliver.
+The more tools it provides, e.g. Redis, Celery tasks, etc..., the better for us to evaluate what you're capable to deliver.

 2) Write a great README, explaining the problem domain you're solving with the project, its' scope and any useful "business" requirement that must be taken into account.